open-risk/correlationMatrix/README.md

 Intro
 =========================
-correlationMatrix is a Python powered library for the statistical analysis and visualization of state correlation phenomena.
-It can be used to analyze any dataset that captures timestamped correlations in a discrete state space.
+correlationMatrix is a Python powered library for the statistical analysis and visualization of timeseries correlation phenomena.
+It can be used to analyze any dataset that captures timestamped values (timeseries) The present use cases focuses on typical analysis of market correlations
-Use cases include credit rating correlations, system state event logs etc.

 You can use correlationMatrix to

-- Estimate correlation matrices from historical event data using a variety of estimators
+- Estimate correlation matrices from historical timeseries using a variety of models
-- Visualize event data and correlation matrices
+- Visualize correlation matrices
-- Manipulate correlation matrices (generators, comparisons etc.)
+- Manipulate correlation matrices (fix problematic matrices etc)
 - Provide standardized data sets for testing
-- Model correlations using threshold processes

 Key Information
 ================